-They don’t call this part of the planet ‘The Roaring Forties’ because it’s a sedate little paddle across, right?
-Good, now that we’ve got that out of the way, sit back and relax!
+They don’t call this part of the planet ‘The Roaring Forties’ because it’s a sedate little paddle across.

-The ferries here — big, wide, easy-going craft — chart a course on a journey that’s been called one of the most beautiful rides in the world.
+The Cook Strait is renowned as an unpredictable stretch of water, but the ferries here – big, wide, easy-going craft – chart a course on a journey that’s been called one of the most beautiful rides in the world.
 It’s spectacular.

 You ease out of Wellington Harbour, with stunning views of the CBD and those villa-dotted valleys, then make your way across the strait.